Mixed States Uniquely Determined by Marginals and Additivity: Introduction

 The UDA problem arises from the scope of pure states.
-Given a pure state $\ket{\ps}$, if there are no other states sharing the same marginals with $\ket{\ps} $, it is said to be uniquely determined.
-This is further clarified into two categories: uniquely determined among pure (UDP) states and uniquely determined among all (UDA) states.
-By the two categories, pure states can be neither UDP nor UDA, UDP but not UDA, or UDA states \cite{qt2017tao}.
-The characterization of pure, uniquely determined states has been extensively studied.
+For a pure state, one distinguishes between states uniquely determined among pure (UDP) states and states uniquely determined among all states \cite{qt2017tao}.
+The pure-state picture has been extensively studied.
 Almost all three-qubit pure states, general symmetric Dicke and $W$-type states have been proved to be UDA by 2-marginals \cite{den2002almost, rana2011optimal, yu2013multi, zhang2024EvenParticle}.
-The only $n$-particle pure states which can not be UDP by their $(n-1)$-marginals are those GHZ-type states, and the result is further improved to the case of UDA \cite{walck2008only}.
-In addition to the pure states, mixed states can also be uniquely determined among all states, for example, a tripartite UDA state with equal-dimensional subsystems has been constructed \cite{role2014chen}.
-Mixed states exist commonly in laboratories than pure ones since real quantum systems inevitably interact with their environment, and such decoherence and noise destroy purity \cite{liu2023observation, lee2025topo}.
-From this perspective, the characterization of mixed UDA states has both fundamental and practical implications.
-Compared with pure states, UDA mixed states have been less explored.
-The certification of mixed UDA states is not easy, even when the state is given numerically.
-It is shown that almost every tripartite density operator with low rank is UDA by two specific bipartite marginals, and thus almost all four-qubit states of rank two are UDA by tripartite marginals \cite{uinque2013chen}.
-For the convenience of simplification, the scope of some existing results is focused on "almost all states", by excluding a measure-zero set of states \cite{jones2005parts, wyder2017almost, parashar2009nqubit}.
-However, for a state under consideration, it is not straightforward to verify whether it is in the measure-zero set.
-Therefore, it is of practical interest to give a complete characterization of mixed UDA states by giving the necessary and sufficient conditions.
-This is the first motivation of this work.
+The only $n$-particle pure states which cannot be UDP by their $(n-1)$-marginals are those GHZ-type states, and the result is further improved to the case of UDA \cite{walck2008only}.
+These results show that uniqueness from local information is often generic for pure states.
+The mixed-state case is substantially different and is also more relevant experimentally, since realistic quantum systems inevitably interact with their environments and lose purity through noise and decoherence \cite{liu2023observation, lee2025topo}.
+Despite this practical importance, mixed states uniquely determined by local marginals remain much less understood.
+Existing results mainly establish uniqueness for almost all states in certain regimes or for specific low-rank families \cite{role2014chen, uinque2013chen}.
+Although such results are valuable, they do not directly decide whether a given concrete state is UDA, because the exceptional measure-zero set or the hidden structural assumptions may be difficult to verify \cite{jones2005parts, wyder2017almost, parashar2009nqubit}.
+This motivates the first goal of this work, i.e. to derive necessary and sufficient conditions for mixed UDA states in concrete multipartite families.

 For a set of marginals on subsystems of fixed size, the global state may transition from a UDA state to a non-UDA state as the number of systems increases.
 For example, generic states of $n$-qudits are UDA by certain sets of marginals of less than about two-thirds \cite{linden2002parts}, or more than half of the parties \cite{jones2005parts}, whereas the reduced states of fewer than half of the parties are not sufficient.
 This implies that given two mixed UDA states $\a$ and $\b$, their additive form $\a\ox \b$ is not necessarily UDA.
 Admitting that one of $\a$ or $\b$ is pure, $\a\ox \b$ is shown to be UDA by three composite types of tensor product \cite{add2023shen}.
 Generally, it is worth considering the additivity of two mixed UDA states by focusing on the following questions: can the UDA additivity hold without additional conditions?
 If the answer is negative, which kind of additional conditions of $\a$ and $\b$ make the UDA additivity hold?
 The purity assumption in \cite{add2023shen} avoids analyzing the essence of UDA states, whereas this is unavoidable when both states are mixed.
 By fully characterizing mixed UDA states, the additivity of these UDA states can be further studied.
 This is the second motivation of this work.